motamman/signalk-mqtt-import/README.md

-# SignalK MQTT Import Manager (TypeScript)
+# SignalK MQTT Import Manager

-**Version 0.5.0-alpha.2**
+**Version 0.5.0-beta.1**

-A comprehensive SignalK plugin that provides a web-based interface for managing selective import of SignalK data from MQTT brokers, now fully converted to TypeScript.
+A comprehensive SignalK plugin and webapp provides a web-based interface for managing selective import of SignalK data from MQTT brokers.
 This plugin serves as the inverse of the MQTT Export plugin, allowing you to import data from MQTT topics back into SignalK.

-## 🎯 TypeScript Conversion

-This is a complete TypeScript conversion of the original JavaScript plugin, providing:

-- **📝 Type Safety**: Full TypeScript typing throughout the codebase
-- **🔍 Better IDE Support**: Enhanced autocomplete, error detection, and refactoring
-- **🏗️ Improved Architecture**: Well-defined interfaces and data structures
-- **📚 Better Documentation**: Type definitions serve as living documentation
-- **⚡ Performance**: Optimized compilation and runtime performance
+***THIS REQUIRES A SEPARATELY INSTALLED MQTT BROKER***

+Both have been tested with a local and remote Mosquitto broker.
+I run a local broker which bridges to the remote broker when I have connectivity on the boat.
+(I also have several DIY sensors that send to a broker regardless of whether the Signal K is running and use this plugin to import the sensor payloads.)
+This assumes that the payload has a fully formed delta complete with a path, $source, timestamp and value.

+This was adapted from a Node-RED flow that was running on my RPI for the last 18 months.
+I switched to this because Node-RED was starting to eat up reseources as my flows became more numerous and complex.

 ## Features